Draggie306/CheatSheets/A level/source/Geography.md

 #### Ribbon lake

 Vertical erosion typically leaves the floor of a valley glacier system relatively flat, and deeper than in preglaciation periods.
-This depression (or **rock basin**) is then refillid with water after a glacier retreats.
+This depression (or **rock basin**) is then refilled with water after a glacier retreats.

 These lakes show the path of a glacier, typically during times of compressing flow (more detail in the case study below).